Treat your new puppy as you would a new born baby. We recommend that you try to

 controlled by you.
 Let them sniff and investigate each other.
 Do not yell at the other dog if he doesn't

-rules, and will certainly let your young puppy know what the rules are.
-They will do this in the same
+own rules, and will certainly let your young puppy know what the rules are.
+They will do this in the

-to using the pads.
+used to using the pads.
 I have provided 2 links to the kind of exercise pens that I like.
-Wal-Mart puppy pen
+Wal-Mart

 The pet bed should be placed inside the exercise pen along with a bowl of food and fresh water.
 Give

-puppy some Nutri-Cal (a high caloric feeding supplement).
-Also give it a chance to get to know its new
+your puppy some Nutri-Cal (a high caloric feeding supplement).
+Also give it a chance to get to know

-surroundings.
-When you feel the puppy is ready to leave the exercise pen to get to know you better,
+its new surroundings.
+When you feel the puppy is ready to leave the exercise pen to get to know you

-make sure you have blocked off the area you will be in so that your puppy does not have free roam of
+better, make sure you have blocked off the area you will be in so that your puppy does not have free

-your home.
+roam of your home.
 Your puppy needs to be confined to small areas.
-This will make housebreaking faster.
+This will make housebreaking

-your new puppy the freedom of more than the exercise pen.
-Remember that a puppy of 12 weeks has an
+give your new puppy the freedom of more than the exercise pen.
+Remember that a puppy of 12 weeks

-attention span of about 1 second and if the piddle pad is not clearly in sight, it will forget where it is.
-If
+has an attention span of about 1 second and if the piddle pad is not clearly in sight, it will forget where

-you are going to be gone for the day (such as at work) make sure your puppy has a bowl of food and
+it is.
+If you are going to be gone for the day (such as at work) make sure your puppy has a bowl of

 Don't be in a hurry to allow your pup total freedom all over the house.
 It may take months or even a

-many housebreaking and chewing accidents.
-When you are in the kitchen, you cannot see that the puppy
+prevent many housebreaking and chewing accidents.
+When you are in the kitchen, you cannot see that

-has to "go" if he is in the bedroom.
-You can not see the puppy chewing on the living room carpet while
+the puppy has to "go" if he is in the bedroom.
+You can not see the puppy chewing on the living room

-you are busy making beds.
-Let your dog explore his new home, but only under your supervision.
-Block
+carpet while you are busy making beds.
+Let your dog explore his new home, but only under your

-off your puppy's special area with baby gates.
-If you must be away from the house or can't supervise
+supervision.
+Block off your puppy's special area with baby gates.
+If you must be away from the house

-the special area, put the puppy in his crate.
-Reinforcing acceptable behavior often just means preventing
+or can't supervise the special area, put the puppy in his crate.
+Reinforcing acceptable behavior often

-Some things to remember the puppy feels lost and alone as it is leaving the security from mother and
+puppy.
+Some things to remember the puppy feels lost and alone as it is leaving the security from

-littermates, and experiencing a multitude of new sights, sounds and smells.
-The first night at your home
+mother and littermates, and experiencing a multitude of new sights, sounds and smells.
+The first night

-day your puppy may either be a little nervous of you, or it may follow you right away.
-New puppies
+worst.
+During the day your puppy may either be a little nervous of you, or it may follow you right

-that you introducing the puppy to parks, lakes, pet stores, etc. The more people and places your puppy
+recommend that you introducing the puppy to parks, lakes, pet stores, etc. The more people and places

 The temporary teeth fall out easily and are often not found (the pup sometimes swallows them).

-prevent misplacement and decay of the adult teeth.
-If your pet will be spayed or neutered this would be
+to prevent misplacement and decay of the adult teeth.
+If your pet will be spayed or neutered this

-a great time to take out any remaining puppy teeth.
-As pup matures to adult your veterinarian will let
+would be a great time to take out any remaining puppy teeth.
+As pup matures to adult your

 Teething Phases: Temporary teeth eruption 1 month, Permanent teeth eruption 4 months, Permanent